Attriumph/Interview-Problem-Summary/Front-end Interview/README.md

 ## Callback
 A callback is a function to be executed after something happended, which is:
 1. passed as an argument to another function
 2. is invoked after some kind of event
 3. once its parent function completes, the function passed as an argument is then called
 4. not only for ansychronous operations
 5. Callbacks are a way to make sure certain code doesn’t execute until other code has already finished execution.
-6. who call the callback when something happens??????
+6. who call the callback when something happens? --- event loop and message queue mechanism

 [a good article to understand callback](https://codeburst.io/javascript-what-the-heck-is-a-callback-aba4da2deced)